SirObi/leetcode-python/trapping_rainwater/notes.md

 Solution 3.

 Lessons learned:
-- one iterator is sometimes not enough for solving array-based problems
+- one index is sometimes not enough for solving array-based problems

 ```python
 class Solution: